Icesito68/Port-Windows-11-Poco-X3-pro/README.md

 This project is in an early stage, all the files here have been contributed by other users, here you will find a guide with the working files we managed to get.
 This is a delicate process, do it under your own risk and follow all the steps carefully.

 **IF YOU AREN'T COMFORTABLE MODDING YOUR PHONE OR ITS PARTITION TABLE OR U ARE PARANOID OF BRICKING YOUR DEVICE CLICK AWAY NOW!!!
-YOU HAVE BEEN WARNED, YOU SRE AN YOUR OWN IF U BRICK YOUR DEVICE!!!
+YOU HAVE BEEN WARNED, YOU ARE ON YOUR OWN IF U BRICK YOUR DEVICE!!!
 AGAIN!
 U HAVE BEEN WARNED!!!**

 ## Project Status